DroidDaemon/ShakeAlarm/README.md

 Android 8.0 (API level 26) introduces a variety of new features and capabilities for users and developers.
-This document highlights what's new in **Notifications** and **Background Services** for developers.
+This document highlights how to use **Notifications** and **Background Services** in a App which target's Oreo.

 ## Notifications:
 In OREO, notifications have been redesigned to provide an easier and more consistent way to manage notification behavior and settings.
 Starting in Android 8.0 (API level 26), all notifications must be assigned to a channel or it will not appear.
 Let's understand notification channel :